Recent airline controversies

 Family matters

-A woman upset about sitting next to an 8-month-old boy and his mother was booted from her flight on Feb.
+A woman upset about sitting next to an 8-month-old boy and his mother was booted from a Delta-operated flight on Feb.
 6, the Daily Mail reports.
-The trip was operated through Endeavor Air, a subsidiary wholly owned by Delta.

-Mother Marissa Rundell told the Daily Mail that the woman “came to the back and slammed her bags down.
+Mother Marissa Rundell told the Daily Mail that the woman, identified as Susan Peirez by Spectrum News, “came to the back and slammed her bags down.
 She said, ‘This is f---ing ridiculous.
 It’s bulls--- having to sit in the back of the plane.’”

-Rundell claims she asked the woman to watch her language — twice — and was told to “shut the f--- up and shove it.”
+Rundell claims she asked Peirez to watch her language — twice — and was told to “shut the f--- up and shove it.”

-Rundell posted a video to Facebook of the female passenger, writing, "Thank you to the lovely Delta flight attendant for not letting this women bully us."

 “She brought up having to sit next to a crying baby (he wasn't crying or fussing at all),” Rundell told the Daily Mail.

-“Thank you, Tabitha,” the woman said.
+“Thank you, Tabitha,” said Peirez, stating that she works for New York Governor Andrew Cuomo.
 “You may not have a job tomorrow.”

-Tabitha tells a crew member she “want[s] this lady off the flight,” which prompts the woman to begin apologizing.
+Tabitha then told a crew member she “want[ed] this lady off the flight,” which prompted the woman to begin apologizing.

 Rundell confirmed to the Daily Mail that the woman continued to argue with a gate agent who came to remove her from the flight, but ultimately left the plane after coming back to her seat and fetching her belongings.

 "We ask that customers embrace civility and respect one another when flying Delta," a Delta representative told Fox News via email.
-"This customer’s behavior toward a fellow customer on a flight from New York to Syracuse was not in keeping with those standards.
-We appreciate our Endeavor Air flight attendant’s commitment to Delta’s core values and apologize to the other customers on board flight 4017 who experienced the disturbance."
+"This customer’s behavior toward a fellow customer on a flight from New York to Syracuse was not in keeping with those standards."

+Peirez was suspended from her job with the New York State government after the confrontation went viral.

+“State employees are and must be held to the highest standard both professionally and personally,” said Ronni Reich, a director of public information for the New York State Council of the Arts, where Peirez is reportedly employed as a program director.

 Political privilege?